 There are different reasons why people start following this meal plan.
 Some of them do it to protect the environment and animals.
 Others aim to slim down and improve their health status.

-Vegans have better heart health and much lower risk of heart disease.
-They are less prone to obesity, diabetes, high blood pressure, abnormal cholesterol levels, and even certain cancers.
-This diet can help to prolong your life expectancy, especially if you decrease your daily calorie intake.
+Vegans usually have better heart health and much lower risk of heart disease.
+They are less prone to obesity, type II diabetes, high blood pressure, abnormal cholesterol levels, and even certain cancers.
+This diet can help to prolong your life expectancy, especially if you decrease your daily energy intake.
 The supporters of this diet also have a lower body mass index (BMI), than those who stick to a regular meal plan with animal products included.

 Despite all the noted benefits, this diet isn’t devoid of health risks.
-Yes, you’ll get enough nutrients from fruits and veggies to keep you up and running, but animal source foods have animal protein, which is essential for your body.
-If you don’t eat animal products, you also don’t get the necessary amounts of calcium, zinc, omega-3 fatty acids and other nutrients.
+Yes, you’ll get a great amount of nutrients from fruits and veggies to keep you up and running, but animal-source foods have more complete protein, which is essential for your body.
+If you don’t eat animal-source products, you will most likely struggle to get the necessary amounts of calcium, zinc, omega-3 fatty acids and other nutrients your body needs on a regular basis.
 They are all vital for the health of your bones, teeth, and heart.
 That’s why it is important to understand how to replace them.
 For instance, you can find calcium in kale and almonds, or you can load up on protein by drinking soy milk and nibbling on nuts and seeds.

 You shouldn’t also mistake a vegan diet for a vegetarian diet.
 Vegetarians don’t eat meat and seafood as well, but they consume dairy and eggs (9).